 First clean and dice chicken into small pieces/cubes

-In a bowl mix the ingredients mentioned above under seasoning with little bit water and mix into a paste.
+In a bowl mix the ingredients mentioned above under seasoning with little bit of water and mix into a paste.
 Marinade chicken for at least half an hour.

 For the sauce: